Defining What An Informational Interview Is

-Follow-up with each referral/new contact you receive from the people you informational interview with.
+Follow-up with each referral and/or new contact you receive from the people you informational interview with.
 When you request an informational interview with those new contacts, make sure to note who referred you (both in the subject line of the email and in the text).
 Once you have the informational interview, make sure to follow-up with your original contact to let them know how it went.

 Try to stay in touch with your contacts every few months by sending a friendly email.
 For example, you could see how your contact is enjoying his/her summer, holiday, etc., and fill him/her in (briefly) on some relevant academic or professional updates that you have.
 You could also be in touch if you notice that they've written an article, or were recently promoted, etc.

 And finally, when you get your position, select your major, or have chosen your career path, notify the people you’ve spoken with; they'll want to hear what happened and know how you are doing.